ShadowWhisperer/BlockLists/README.md

     Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains

 Domains are sorted by category.
-Some domains that are used as both ad servers and tracking.
+Some domains are used for both ads and tracking.

 These lists are all verified by me, either by going to the domain or by using automated tools that I have written.
 These domains are a mix of domains I have found, and other users have compiled (Verfified by me, before adding).
 I try to keep dead, parked, and sinkholed domains out of these lists.